Rabindra-Basnet/currencyConverter-react/README.md

 ## Currency Converter

-in this react project, custom hooks are used for fetching the data
+in this react project, Free currency Api are used for fetching the current currency data